 The Cutting Motion

-Depending on the style of knife you select there are two different methods for cutting and slicing.
-Western knives have a rounded blade and intended to be used with a rocking motion.
+Depending on the style of blade you select there are two different methods for cutting and slicing.
+Western blades have a rounded blade and intended to be used with a rocking motion.
 In most cases the tip of the knife should never leave the surface of the cutting board.

-The blade of the knife should also move forward as your cutting.
+The blade should also move forward as your cutting.
 It’s not the downward pressure of the blade that does the cutting, but the edge of the blade sliding against the food.
-Try to imagine the knife moving in a circular motion with the tip always staying in contact with the surface of the board.
+Try to imagine the blade moving in a circular motion with the tip always staying in contact with the surface of the board.